rasoulifarhad/elastic-stack/elasticsearch/recap-docs/joining-queries-recap.md

 > [***nested*** query](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/query-dsl-nested-query.html)
 >
 >>
 >> Documents may contain fields of type [nested](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/nested.html).
-These fields are used to index arrays of objects,'
+These fields are used to index arrays of objects.
 >>
 >> Each object can be queried (with the nested query) as an independent document.
 >>